-- 1. Based on discussions on the statistical features and definitions of TOSSD by the Task Force, the Secretariat has started drafting reporting instructions for the TOSSD cross-border resource flows pillar.
-A first discussion on the emerging excerpts of these instructions took place at the 3rd Task Force meeting held in January 2018 and written comments were sought from Task Force members by 2 March 2018.
-This paper presents a revised version of the excerpts, incorporating comments received. - 2.
-Task Force members are invited to review, in particular, the text that has been edited (see strikethrough for deleted text, shading for new text).
-In most cases only minor adjustments have been made. - 3.
-It is recalled that the document, in its entirety, is a work in progress.
+- 1. Based on discussions on the statistical features and definitions of TOSSD by the Task Force, the Secretariat has started drafting the present reporting instructions. - 2.
+It is recalled that these reporting instructions, in their entirety, are a work in progress.
 In particular, the Task Force has not yet discussed all issues that need to be covered in the Reporting Instructions, so the document includes a number of "placeholders" for text that remains to be drafted.
-For a number of issues that the Task Force has addressed but not concluded its discussion on, options under consideration are indicated with [bracketed text]. - 4.
-In addition, it is recalled that at the December meeting of the Task Force members discussed the usefulness of complementing the statistical framework with additional indicators beyond TOSSD activities to provide the broader picture of developing countries' total resource receipts.
+For a number of issues that the Task Force has addressed but not concluded its discussion on, options under consideration are indicated with [bracketed text]. - 3.
+In addition, it is recalled that at the December 2017 meeting of the Task Force members discussed the usefulness of complementing the statistical framework with additional indicators beyond TOSSD activities to provide the broader picture of developing countries' total resource receipts.
 These "satellite indicators" could primarily inform on private resource flows, including philanthropic resources, remittances and foreign direct investment (FDI).
 They could also capture official transactions beyond TOSSD.
 The satellite indicators would be derived, to the extent possible, from existing data in the international system (e.g. IMF, Balance of Payments).
-In general members were in favour of expanding the scope of flows captured in the new statistical system, in particular to compare TOSSD with other resource flows on a relative, "order of magnitude" basis.
+In general, members were in favour of expanding the scope of flows captured in the new statistical system, in particular to compare TOSSD with other resource flows on a relative, "order of magnitude" basis.
 However, it was agreed that such additional indicators would be developed in a second phase, once technical work on the TOSSD framework will have been completed.
 No text on satellite indicators has been included in the present draft.

-1 Jointly drafted by Julia Benn (Julia.Benn@oecd.org), Marisa Berbegal Ibanez (Marisa.Berbegalibanez@oecd.org), Cécile Sangaré (Cecile.Sangare@oecd.org) and Guillaume Delalande (Guillaume.Delalande@oecd.org).
+&lt;sup>1 Jointly drafted by Julia Benn (Julia.Benn@oecd.org), Marisa Berbegal Ibanez (Marisa.Berbegalibanez@oecd.org), Cécile Sangaré (Cecile.Sangare@oecd.org) and Guillaume Delalande (Guillaume.Delalande@oecd.org).